-(1) Provide a comprehensive, yet easily understandable, up-to-date overview of the fundamentals of quantum mechanics, atomic spectroscopy, molecular spectroscopy, and laser spectroscopy.
+(1) Provide a comprehensive overview of the fundamentals of quantum physics, atomic spectroscopy, molecular spectroscopy, and laser spectroscopy.

-(2) Expose students to the spectroscopy applications in modern optical and laser remote sensing.

-(3) Teach students the fundamental knowledge and skills for learning new things.
+- (2) Expose students to the spectroscopy applications in modern optical and laser remote sensing. - (3) Help students to develop the fundamental knowledge and skills for learning new things.